gianlucam76/gcs-storage-operator/README.md

 spec:
   bucketName: <BUCKET NAME>
   location: us-central1
-  serviceAccounts:
-    - serviceAccount:<SERVICE ACCOUNT EMAIL>
+  serviceAccount: serviceAccount:<SERVICE ACCOUNT EMAIL>
 ```

 This will create a bucket.
 Deleting above instance, will cause controller to delete bucket from google cloud storage.
-All service accounts listed will be granted roles/storage.objectViewer for the bucket.
+Service account listed will be granted roles/storage.objectViewer for the bucket.